 16. Abstinence

-And if asexuality is not your permanent thing but you’re not feeling like engaging in sex at the moment, for whatever reasons are your reasons, also totally fine.
+And if asexuality is not your thing, but you’re not feeling like engaging in sex at the moment, that’s also totally fine.

-- The copper IUD (a little plastic device that’s placed in your uterus to stop you from getting pregnant) can be used up to seven days after sex.
+• The copper IUD: Yes, the little plastic device placed in your uterus to stop you from getting pregnant can be inserted up to 5 days after unprotected sex or up to 5 days after ovulation.